New to Practicing Yoga? Here’s Everything You Need to Get Started

 Retrospec Solana 1” Yoga Mat

-“As someone with knee issues, I really appreciate how thick it is,” says editor Ashley Ziegler.
-Still, it isn’t “quite as grippy” as other yoga mats she’s tried.
+“As someone with knee issues, I really appreciate how thick it is,” said editor Ashley Ziegler.
+However, she noticed it isn’t “quite as grippy” as other yoga mats she’s tried.

 An Eco-Friendly Option